MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 When your administrator has enabled the [modern advanced find experience](/power-platform/admin/settings-features), then you can create a personal view directly from the view selector.

 - If you made changes to a system view or a personal view that you don't have *Write* permission to, then you can only save the view as a personal view.
-To save the view select the view selector and then choose **Save as a new view**.
+To save the view, select the view selector and then choose, **Save as a new view**.

   > [!div class="mx-imgBorder"]
   > ![Save as new view.](media/save-as-new-view.gif "Save as new view")

-- To save changes to a personal view that you have *Write* permission to, select the view selector and then choose **Save changes to current view**.
+- To save changes to a personal view that you have *Write* permission to, select the view selector, and then choose **Save changes to current view**.

   > [!div class="mx-imgBorder"]
   > ![Save changes to current view.](media/save-current-view.gif "Save changes to current view")